nycdavid/engineering-records/content/posts/using-interfaces-for-flexibility.md

 ```

 But what if we wanted to allow a mix of `int` and `string` without necessarily
 specifying which argument was what?
-Go won't let us pass an integer as an
+Go won't let us pass an integer in place
-argument that we previously declared as a string and vice versa.
-Even so,
+of a string and vice versa.
+Even so, we don't necessarily want to prescribe
-we don't necessarily want to prescribe that everyone who uses our function
+in the method signature that everyone who uses our function pass their
-adhere to a strict rule of only 1 integer and 1 string, passed in a specific
+arguments in a specific order.

-order.
-This is precisely where those new to static typing (including me) may
+This is precisely where those new to static typing (including me) may have begun
-begin chafe under it's rigidity.
+to chafe under it's rigidity.

 ## Enter Interfaces

 > Interfaces, simply explained, allow a type to be defined solely by what
-methods the type contains.
+methods the type implements.

 Luckily, the creators of Go, in their infinite wisdom, decided to add interfaces
 to the language!
 Interfaces, simply explained, allow a type to be defined solely
-by what methods the type contains.
-Let me give an example first, followed by an
+by what methods the type implements.

-example:
+Let's see an example first:

 ```go
 import (